Cycling the coast from Cape Town to Hermanus – The Atlantic Side of South Africa

 Khayelitsha from the road

-Once past Khayelitsha and the great white sand dunes, the scenery quietens a bit, passing through the black township of Macassar and then into the Afrikaans-Majority town of Somerset West… still a bit of segregation if you’re not blind.
+Once past Khayelitsha and the Great White Dunes, the scenery quiets a bit, passing through the black township of Macassar and then into the Afrikaans-majority town of Somerset West… still a bit of segregation if you’re not blind.
 The area is famous for winemaking, you could consider a day off for a wine tour in the nearby Stellenbosh.

-In Somerset West, there’s a very good bicycle repair shop, with friendly and competent mechanics.
-Don’t expect to find many spares though, if you need something better give them a call and order something like a week in advance (we found that true in most South African bike shops).
+In Somerset West, there’s an excellent bicycle repair shop with friendly and competent mechanics.
+Don’t expect to find many spares, though.
+If you need something better, give them a call and order it a week in advance (we found this to be true at most South African bike shops).

 Here is the mechanic’s data in Somerset West, Velo Life: